isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 	<li>Clean and disinfect contact surfaces after each use; and</li>
 	<li>Avoid using the toilet after the self-isolating individual for at least 20 minutes.</li>
 	</ol>

-&#9744;  <i><b>B) [If applicable] Tele-consultation for Nebuliser-using Travellers</b></i>

-Travellers using a nebuliser to manage a medical condition must arrange for a tele-consultation upon arrival at the self-isolation accomodation, where they will be assessed for their suitability to use an inhaler/spacer during SHN.

 ### Stage 5: End of Self-isolation period